axonivy-market/openai-connector/openai-assistant-product/README.md

 # ChatGPT Code Assistant

-AI Context assistance for all your code works within the Designer IDE.

-Helps you by:

-- explaining code snippets
-- fixing broken codes
-- inserting new statements
+Axon Ivy’s ChatGPT Assistant for your design environment helps you to accelerate process automation initiatives by adding a context menu providing AI features via the OpenAI API.
+This connector:

+- Is based on the OpenAI API [platform.openai.com](https://platform.openai.com/).
+- Extends your existing Axon Ivy Designer IDE
+- Needs an API key from Open AI API
-- answering questions about your code
+- Helps you develop business processes by explaining code snippets, fixing broken code, inserting new statements, answering questions about your code, and adding new BPMN elements.

 ## Demo